Troy vs. South Alabama NCAA Football Odds, Plays and Insights | November 6, 2021

 South Alabama Stats and Trends

-- The Jaguars have been underdogs by 4 points or more once this year and covered the spread.
+- The Jaguars have been underdogs by 4 points or more once this season and covered the spread.

-- South Alabama has eclipsed the over/under in 50% of its opportunities this year (four times over eight games with a set point total).
+- South Alabama's games this season have gone over the point total four times in eight opportunities (50%).

-- In games that South Alabama amasses over 313.9 yards, the team is 3-4 against the spread and 4-3 overall.
+- When South Alabama amasses over 313.9 yards, the team is 3-4 against the spread and 4-3 overall.

-- The Jaguars have turned the ball over 13 times, five fewer times than the Trojans have forced turnovers (18).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.